antononcube/SimplifiedMachineLearningWorkflows-book/Tutorials/ODSC-2020/README.md

 Progressive learning and Time series collections analysis.

-5. Discussion of the making of conversational agents that generate recommender work-flows.
+5. Discussion of the making of conversational agents that generate recommender workflows.
 (Julia, Python, R, WL.)

 ## Detailed tutorial plan